-For example, a shirt may have color options in blue, red, pink and Hawaiian.
-The customer can then choose another option for size small, medium and large.
-Giving the customer 12 possible combinations for their order (blue small, red medium, pink small etc).
+For example, a shirt may have color options in blue, red, pink, and Hawaiian.
+The customer can then choose another option for size small, medium, and large.
+Giving the customer 12 possible combinations for their order (blue small, red medium, pink small, etc).

 What is not a variant?

-Using the same example above, a shirt is one type of product and a sweater is another.
+Using the same example above, a shirt is one type of product and a hoody is another.
 Just because they both are worn on the top half of a person, doesn’t mean they are the same product with options.
 These two should be their own products.

 Really, it doesn’t need to be that complicated.